Hamid-GHub/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The first table shows the mean steps per day.
-The plot shows the histogram of total number of steps taken each day and finally the second table demonstrate the median step taken per day.
+The first table shows the total steps per day.
+The plot shows the histogram of total number of steps taken each day.
+The second and third table demonstrates the mean and median step taken per day respectively.

 ```r
 library(dplyr)